Code blocks

 print("And a really long line of code that should overflow the container on most screen sizes which illustrates the issue.")

-You can’t include reStructuredText markup in code blocks, such as bold text or hyperlinks.
+You can’t include markup in code blocks, such as bold text or hyperlinks.

 Docutils code directive